justsaumit/auto-captive-portal-login/README.md

 and that using XPath(XML Path) to find elements is really convenient.

 ## Future additions:
-~~Update the script upon reaching college as the Xpath values would differ.~~ Rewrite the script in Java
+- [x] Update the script upon reaching college as the Xpath values would differ. (done in [382c298](https://github.com/justsaumit/auto-captive-portal-login/commit/e24805733d5689eba28770172cd1bd99dedf247d) & [e248057](https://github.com/justsaumit/auto-captive-portal-login/commit/e24805733d5689eba28770172cd1bd99dedf247d) )
+- [ ] Rewrite the script in Java
-Make the python-script platform independent
+- [ ] Make the python-script platform independent
-OR Make a separate shellscript to log in via CLI using curl
+- [ ]  Make a separate shellscript to log in via CLI using curl